SCCAD-LAB/SCCAD-3nm-PDK/README.md

 | **Zheng Yang (Georgia Tech)** | OpenROAD setup and compatibility |
 ---

-## Future Plans
+### Future Plans

 We plan to support the following contents in the future:

-1. Physical Design Flow Support for 3D IC
+1. Support for 3D IC
-2. Backside Clock, Signal, and Power Routing
-3. Physical Design Support for 2.5D Heterogeneous Integration
+2. Support for 2.5D Heterogeneous Integration